-The fair value of the interest free loan included in Level 3 of the hierarchy has been determined using valuation techniques incorporating observable direct and indirect market data relevant to the company and an estimation of the probability on repaying the full amount of the loan.
+The fair value of the interest free loan included in Level 3 of the hierarchy has previously been determined using valuation techniques incorporating observable direct and indirect market data relevant to the company and an estimation of the probability on repaying the full amount of the loan.
+This has now been valued based on actual settlement value repaid to Westpac on 6 August 2013.